 1. This will be implemented a BLS12-381 coprocessor, where software can write instruction memory on the FPGA that will allow for chaining of multiple commands without having to send data in and out of the FPGA.
-This coprocessor will implement Fp and Fp2 (and Fp12 due to twist) arithmetic over the bls12-381 curve, as well as several higher level operations such as miller loop, exponentiation, and pairing.
+This coprocessor will implement Fp, Fp2, Fp6, Fp12 arithmetic over the bls12-381 curve, as well as several higher level operations such as inversion, calculating powers, calculating frobenius map, miller loop, final exponentiation, and optimal ate pairing.
 Software can read and write both data and instruction memory to poll the current status of the coprocessor, or interrupt instructions can be used to send interrupts back to SW when certain commands complete.